How is Oracle Java Cloud Service - SaaS Extension different from Oracle Java Cloud Service?

 Yes, however, Log4j is not part of the libraries available in JDeveloper, so you would need to explicitly download and include the Log4j library into your application.

 Do I need to put my Log4j properties files in a particular location?

 Oracle Cloud does not affect Log4j's mechanism for locating its own configuration files; therefore, the location of Log4j properties files should be by default found on the system

-CLASSPATH.
-Please refer to the Log4j documentation for configuration file information.
-For more information, see Guidelines for Applications When Accessing System Properties.
+/customer/scratch/**.
+For configuration file information see the Log4j documentation.
+For more information applications accessing system properties, see Guidelines for Applications When Accessing System Properties.

 How do I pass UTF-8 encoded characters in the request URL and how do I get the value into the application?

 Pass the encoded character in a format like

 To get the actual value back from a servlet you must to do the following: